 - Salt: as per taste

-- Keep a handful of soaked chana dal aside
+- Keep a handful of soaked chana dal aside. (to give the extra crisp & crunch to the vadas.)

 - Put the remaining chana dal in the mixer and grind till it becomes a coarse paste, you may use 1/2 cup water, if the mixer is getting stuck while grinding